 Key Brands: Want Les Essentiels, Mismo, Gucci, Porter-Yoshida & Co.

 The backpack has seen a resurgence of late, driven by its hands-free, practical appeal and a raft of high-fashion designers giving this schoolboy staple a grown-up and luxurious makeover.
 Ideal for the commuter and gentlemen on the go, the dual straps make charging around the city a breeze, with an evenly distributed weight balance across your back.

 A good backpack will feature comfortably padded straps and a breathable channel against your back to facilitate airflow, avoiding unnecessary sweating.
 If a city commute is your purpose for choosing a backpack, then look for one with protective compartments for your precious tech, along with a plethora of internal and external pockets to really benefit from this most utilitarian of designs.

 The traditional briefcase is slowly shedding its archaic banker connotations, thanks to a number of high-end brands producing streamlined versions in softer silhouettes.
-Gone are those boxy rectangles of hold, and in are curved, contemporary versions of this classic men’s bag.
+Gone are those boxy rectangles of old and in are curved, contemporary versions of this timeless men’s bag.